-Baked Mexican three cheese flautas is the perfect dish to entertain friends and family on any occasion, but especially during the upcoming football season.
+Baked Mexican three cheese flautas is the perfect dish to entertain friends and family on any occasion, but especially during the Cinco de Mayo.
+What is a flauta?
+Read on to learn, then make them yourself.

-With Fall just around the corner, the flavors of Pace® are the perfect complement to many of your meals.
 Make it your go to condiment, and you will not be disappointed.
-Whether you are planning on hearty appetizers, main dishes or just a dipping sauce, Pace® needs to be in your grocery cart.
-How are you going to ban the bland with Pace®?
-Get recipe inspiration here.
+Whether you are planning on hearty appetizers, main dishes or just a dipping sauce.

+How to make flautas that please a crowd?
+It's easy.
 First, put the cheese filling on the edge of the tortilla shell, then roll it up like a cigar.
 Fry in a little oil, just to get the flautas slightly brown.
 Place on a baking tray.
-Pour Pace® Salsa Verde on top, and sprinkle on some delicious queso fresco, and bake.
-Pace® is so amazing.
+Pour Pace Salsa Verde on top, and sprinkle on some delicious queso fresco, and bake.

-What else can I tell you about Pace®?
+What else can I tell you about Pace?
 Well, for one the texture.
 Because different people have different texture and spice preferences this delicious salsa comes in various textures and heat levels to suit as many palates as possible.
+Whether you like your salsa chunky and spicy or mild and smooth, Pace caters to all salsa varieties.

 When you bite into baked Mexican three cheese flautas you get to experience many flavors and textures.
-Crunchy shells, creamy cheese filling, and the saucy goodness of Pace® Salsa Verde.
+Crunchy shells, creamy cheese filling, and the saucy goodness of salsa verde.

-One of the main ingredients in Pace® Salsa Verde is tomatillos, a small green tomato covered in a papery husk.
+One of the main ingredients in salsa verde is tomatillos, a small green tomato covered in a papery husk.
 They belong to the same botanical family as eggplant, tomatoes, and petunias.
 Tomatillos were originally cultivated by the Aztecs; and were an integral part of their diet.
+These little green tomatoes are less sweet than regular red tomatoes, and are slightly more acidic.
+Tomatillos are denser and less watery too, similar to the texture of an unripe tomato.

 Baked Mexican Three Cheese Flautas